LivInTheLookingGlass/overpassify/README.rst

     for way in ways:
         out(way, geom=True)

-It does not yet support the else clause, and I'm not certain that it will, as there isn't a ``break`` equivalent in OverpassQL.
+It does not yet support the else clause, and though it supports ``break`` and ``continue``, please be aware that this will dramatically slow runtime in that loop.

 If Statements
 -------------